 This resource presents points of view and historical and current experiences from diverse cultures and traditions world-wide.
 This release now provides 1,019 titles, equaling approximately 806 hours.

 Kanopy is a streaming video platform that contains independent and documentary films on a wide variety of subjects.

 A cinematic survey of the lives of lesbian, gay, bisexual, and transgender people as well as the cultural and political evolution of the LGBT community.
 Features award-winning documentaries, interviews, archival footage, and select feature films exploring LGBT history, gay culture and subcultures, civil rights, marriage equality, LGBT families, AIDS, transgender issues, religious perspectives on homosexuality, global comparative experiences, and other topics.

-The PBS Video Collection: Third Edition (Alexander Street)
+The PBS Video Collection: Fourth Edition (Alexander Street)

 Over 1200 PBS titles, including familiar series such as NOVA, Nature, American Experience, and Frontline.